datarockets/dreact/README.md

 ## What?

 Maintain projects easier by applying reusage of everything.
+It's based on [react-scripts (create react app)](https://github.com/facebook/create-react-app) so you can use all of its features.
+We provide redux and styled-components configuration out of the box.

 ## Environment